digitalsushi/aws_static_blog_terraform/README.md

 IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-(In plain English: If you use this software, it's not my fault if you spend a lot of your money.)
+(Disclaimer in plain English: If you use this software, it's not my fault if you spend a lot of your money.)

-# What is this in Plain English?

-This code sets AWS up for you to host a free static website with HTTPS.
-The domain isn't free, that's up to you to get one.
+# Elevator Pitch

+This source code will help you set up a static file website in AWS, with TLS, so that you can easily have https://www.example.com up and running with minimal fuss, in AWS.
+You can just drag your static website into an S3 bucket using your web browser, and the site will immediately be online.
+This might cost you some money and you're fully responsible if it does.

 # What is this?
+(A detailed explanation for people learning about Terraform)

 Terraform is an infrastructure as code tool that allows for the automatic configuration of servers, networking, storage, and related services.
 Terraform